chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

-It’s common to extract values from at table and assign them the local variables that have the same name as the key.
+It's common to extract values from at table and assign them the local variables that have the same name as the key.
 In order to avoid repetition we can use the **:** prefix operator:

 ```moonscript
 {:concat, :insert} = table